MaEasonH/STA302Paper1/README.md

 This paper, by further collecting data from the Open Data Portal of the City of Toronto, aims to analyze the problem and trends by visualizing data related to the least violent profession, police, and its association with violence.

+## LLMs

+LLMs was used

+more details are in input/LLMs file.

 ## File Structure

 The repo is structured as: